fourward-thinking/fourward-thinking.github.io/index.md

 * **Notifications Page:**
   Where users can configure their notification preferences, including the option to mute notifications based on course commitments or personal time.

+* **ICS Courses List:**
+  Where users can view a list of all available ICS courses, as well as those who are taking or have taken said courses.

 ## Use Case
 Whether or not the following bullet points list all pages or not, the completed use case should show an end-to-end scenario of using the system.